WatsonDataPlatform/E2ELab/appdeveloper/Readme.md

 ------------ | -------------
 1 | Launch the Cloudant NoSQL DB Service
 2 | Create and Setup a Cludant NoSQL Database
-3 | Prepare the Watson Data Platform Application
+3 | Build and Deploy the Watson Data Platform Application

 ## Step 1: Launch the Cloudant NoSQL DB Service